luca-jt/Leafy/README.md

 ### Entity Manager
 The entity manager is responsible for storing all the data that is associated with entities.
-This inlcudes the ECS that generically stores all of the components that are attached to entities and also the asset data that is automatically loaded based on the components that require it.
+This inlcudes the ECS that generically stores all of the components that are attached to entities.
+Assets can be managed here as well.
-It is also automatically cleaned up when all entities that require it are deleted.
-You can prevent this by introducing ``AssetCacheInstruction``s e.g. when you are frequently changing what asset data is currently used but want to prevent frequent an expensive reloads.
 You can query the stored component data to implement generic entity behavior that is component-based.
 The respectice functions will return an Iterator over tuples of all the components.
 You can also add filters to the queries to include/exclude entity types that contain certain components.
 Individual components can be queried mutably or immutably and also in an optional way, which yields a component only if it is present.
 There are a lot of different built-in components that are used internally by the engine's systems, but you can also easily introduce your own components.
 Components are arbitrary structs and enums.
 For an overview of all the built-in components and their use cases, take a look at the Docs.

-### UI Library
-The UI provides basic buttons, labels and sliders.
-For now, it is quite limited and relatively self-explanatory.

 ## Unsafe
 The only ``unsafe`` code segments in this crate are the OpenGL calls and some implementation details in the mutable queries.\